11 Expats Talk about Health Insurance and Healthcare in Wash DC

 Will I need to travel to see a specialist?

 "Washington, D.C. is home to some of the best medical specialists in the country.
 The city is home to a variety of hospitals, clinics, and medical centers that offer a wide range of services.
 The downtown area is home to many of the city's top medical specialists, including those specializing in cardiology, neurology, oncology, and orthopedics.
 The Georgetown and Dupont Circle neighborhoods are also home to a number of medical specialists, including those specializing in endocrinology, gastroenterology, and rheumatology.
-The Capitol Hill and Foggy Bottom neighborhoods are also home to a number of medical specialists, including those specializing in dermatology, ophthalmology, and urology," remarked one expat in Wash DC.
+The Capitol Hill and Foggy Bottom neighborhoods are also home to a number of medical specialists, including those specializing in dermatology, ophthalmology, and urology," commented one expat who moved to Wash DC.

 Are common prescription medications available in Wash DC?